GregPDesSCH/DespyNumPyramidGenerator/README.md

 ## Author and Acknowledgements

 Initial ideas of which number triangles to research and program the generators were found from the [Number Triangles (Triangular Arrays of Numbers): Pascal's Triangle, Others, and The Birth of a New One](https://upload.wikimedia.org/wikipedia/commons/f/fc/Number_Triangle_-_Birth_of_New_One.pdf) report by Jonipol E. Fortaliza of the Notre Dame of Marbel University in Koronadal, Philippines.
+Additional insights on the number triangles, including recurrence formulas, were from Wolfram MathWorld.

 I would like to thank [Emmanuel Acheampong](https://github.com/acheamponge) for providing me a starting motivation to side projects.